-We’ll lay out the steps and tools you need to ensure you know how to do liquor inventory, the best way possible.
+We’ll lay out the steps and tools you need to ensure you know how to do liquor inventory, in the best way possible.

 Bar Inventory Management 101

-How do you calculate liquor inventory?
+How to do liquor inventory?

 All you have to do is plug the numbers into the formula below:

 Starting inventory + received inventory — ending inventory = usage

 Before we get to the end product, though, we’ll answer a few more questions about the process to get there.

 How does liquor inventory work?